James Outman Player Props: Dodgers vs. Angels

 James Outman At The Plate

-- Outman has driven home a run in 21 games this season (26.3%), including more than one RBI in 11.3% of his games and producing three or more of his team's runs on five occasions..
+- Outman has picked up an RBI in 25.9% of his games this year, with more than one RBI in 11.1% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.